Tanner Novlan

 Tanner Novlan (born 9 April 1986) is a Canadian actor and model.
 He is best known for playing doctor John "Finn" Finnegan on the American CBS soap opera The Bold and the Beautiful since 2020.
-He has starred as "Struggling Actor" in Liberty Mutual commercials (2019, 2023, and 2025) and as Gregory Manes on The CW's Roswell, New Mexico (2020–2021).
+He has starred as "Struggling Actor" in Liberty Mutual commercials and as Gregory Manes on The CW's Roswell, New Mexico (2020–2021).

 Early life

-Tanner Novlan was born on 9 April 1986 in Edmonton, Alberta to parents Doug and Coresa Novlan and raised in Paradise Hill, Saskatchewan.
+Tanner Novlan was born on 9 April 1986 in Edmonton, Alberta, to Doug and Coresa (née Vizina) Novlan and raised in Paradise Hill, Saskatchewan.
 His mother is from Sacramento, California.
-His paternal grandfather, Clem, had a close bond with Novlan, as he was his first grandchild.
+His Slovene Canadian paternal grandfather, Clem, had a close bond with Novlan, as he was his first grandchild.
 Novlan is the eldest of three siblings, with a younger sister and brother.

 Novlan grew up on his family's farm, and at the age of twelve, he drove a $350,000 combine harvester.
 During his childhood, Novlan was very athletic and active in hockey, basketball and water-skiing.
 Upon his arrival in the United States at the age of 21, he worked for a construction company while taking acting classes.